 The bread has a buttery tang and a slight sweetness to it that really sets off the fruity cherries.
 I used dried bing cherries, however any type of dried cherry that you have on hand can be used.
 To spread the cherries out more evenly in the loaf, chop them into small pieces instead of using them whole.
 Pistachios add some color and a bit of crunch to the bread, and pair well with the cherries in general.
+As usual, I recommend using toasted nuts so that you get as much flavor from them as possible.

 This bread is on the sweeter side of to soda bread spectrum, thanks to the inclusion of sweet-tart dried cherries and a dusting of sugar on top of the loaf.
 This makes it an excellent choice for breakfast or brunch because it is especially delicious when spread with butter and jam or honey.
 If you have cherry preserves, they would be the perfect pairing here.
 The bread is at its best when it is still slightly warm from the oven, however it also makes outstanding toast if you aren’t able to eat the whole thing right away.